openmina/mina-frontend/MetricsTracing.md

 ## Tracing

+We want to know which processes in Mina are particularly slow so that we can then focus our optimization efforts on those areas.
+For that purpose, we’ve created the Tracing page, an overview of calls made from various checkpoints within the Mina code that shows us which processes have high latencies.

 <Screenshot - Tracing - overview>

-The Tracing Dashboard is an overview of calls made from various checkpoints within the Mina code.
-It informs us which processes are particularly slow, which indicates what parts of the code are in most need of optimization.

 The first screen is the **Overview** tab in which you can see a visualization of the metrics for various checkpoints, represented by graphs.